SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 The federal OSHA portion of the course includes 19 end-of-module quizzes and a final exam.
 You have up to three attempts to pass each quiz with a score of 70% or higher.

-If you do not pass any given quiz in three tries, you will be locked out of the course and will need to contact our support team to resume your training.
-Three unlocks are permitted throughout the duration of the course.
-If you are locked out of the course four times, you will be required to reregister for the course and restart your training.
+If you do not pass any given quiz in three tries, you will be locked out of the course.
+You will need to repurchase the course and start over.

-You will have 180 minutes to pass the final exam, which includes 20 questions.
+The final exam includes 20 questions.
 You have up to three attempts to pass the final exam with a score of 70% or higher.
-If you do not achieve a passing score after three attempts, you will need to reregister for the course and start from the beginning.
+If you do not achieve a passing score after three attempts, you will need to repurchase the course and start from the beginning.

 Cal/OSHA FAQs